Bill

 Bill Summary

-AN ACT to amend the public service law, the New York city fire code, the town law and the village law, in relation to setback and financial requirements relating to the siting of battery energy storage systems
+AN ACT to amend the public service law, the New York city fire code, the town law and the village law, in relation to setback requirements relating to the siting of battery energy storage systems

 AI Summary